InsiderInsights.com Daily Round Up 5/18/17: AR, IFF, AAT, RDUS, QHC, ETM

 On Today's Tables:

-Insider trades were rated Significant at :
+Insider trades were rated Significant at:

 Insider trades were rated Nearly Significant at: